ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 If business processes are malfunction then both legacy and greenfield development will go nowhere pleasant.
 Maintaining legacy by itself is challening, and it will be even bigger problem if business doesn't now how to improve it, or doesn't have an incentive to.

 Don't be afraid of the legacy code, be afraid of the legacy practices.
 And choose your battles wisely?

+[//]: # (It is not too common for a legacy project/product to be good.
+But that's also applicable to a greenfield project/product within same organisation - broken processes are broken everywhere.)